ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 Starting with MOPPeR
 ====================

-A typical workflow to post-process a ACCESS or UM model output  require 4 steps
+A typical workflow to post-process a ACCESS or UM model output requires 3 steps.

 Step1: get a list of variables from the raw output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~